woodRock/fishy-business/docs/source/minutes.rst

     * Cognitive bias revealed by social media, moral-emotional expressions, violent comments, political out-group, false information.

 Related:
-    * See (`Huszar 2022<huszar2022algorithmic>`) for study by Twitter employees on amplification of political content.
+    * See (:ref:`Huszar 2022<huszar2022algorithmic>`) for study by Twitter employees on amplification of political content.
-    * See (`Jiang 2019<jiang2019degenerate>`) for degenerative feeback loops on social media reccomender systems from DeepMind.
+    * See (:ref:`Jiang 2019<jiang2019degenerate>`) for degenerative feeback loops on social media reccomender systems from DeepMind.

 2022-12-01 - FASLIP
 ~~~~~~~~~~~~~~~~~~~